 - Only proposals for forthcoming projects will be considered.
 Funding will not be considered for events/projects that have taken place prior to the proposal deadline.

-- Funds are intended to “seed” new ideas and therefore proposals for continuation of an existing program or project already in the division will not be considered.
+- Funds are intended to “seed” new ideas; therefore, proposals for continuation of an existing program or project in the division will not be considered.

 - No matching funds are required, but divisions should include a list of other funding sources being considered.

 - The funding request should include the appropriate contact names and information for the review timeframe, as the announcement of the recipients may span division officer terms.

 - Divisions that are recipients of these funds are required to submit a short reporton the use of the funds and the effectiveness of the completed project.
 A status or final report on any previous year’s funding shall be submitted to the DAC staff liaison before any new funding for a subsequent year will be considered.